alencar-felipe/robot-wrist/firmware/README.md

 configured all the registers manually.
 (We also made the linker and startup code from scratch)

-The code listen from incoming gcode commands from the USART and, when the robot receives a command, it takes the necessary action: move the motors, change the coordinate origin or measure current.
+The code listens for incoming gcode commands from the USART and, when the robot receives a command, it takes the necessary action: move the motors, change the coordinate origin or measure current.

 Peripherals used: ADC1, ADC2, GPIO, TIM3, USART1.

 ## Custom Gcode
 ### W0: Move